alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 <h3 id="defunct_services">Lots of the web is built on now-defunct services</h3>

-Link rot is everywhere, and I found many pages that rely on third-party services that no longer exist, like:
+I found many pages that rely on third-party services that no longer exist, like:

 *   Photo sharing sites -- some I'd heard of (Twitpic, Yfrog), others that were new to me (phto.ch)
 *   Link redirection services -- URL shorteners and sponsored redirects
 *   Social media sharing buttons and embeds

-For many of my bookmarks, if you load the live site, the main page loads, but key resources like images and scripts are broken or missing.
+This means that if you load the live site, the main page loads, but key resources like images and scripts are broken or missing.

+<h3 id="silent_changes">Just because the site is up, doesn’t mean it’s right</h3>

 One particularly insidious form of breakage is when the page still exists, but the content has changed.
 Here's an example: a screenshot from an iTunes tutorial on LiveJournal that's been replaced with an "18+ warning":